 - Xiaomi Mi Band

 - Misfit Ray

 Check out this article for apps that integrate to collect and share Google Fit data.

 Another app that has a handy dandy Google Fit integration is yours truly, FitSW.
 FitSW collects and displays data in client profiles and on their dashboards.

 Motivation and Milestones Using This Data

-This data gives you as the coach or trainer more opportunity to get creative with your training!
+This wearables health data tracking gives you as the coach or trainer more opportunity to get creative with your training!

 For the client, using these apps regularly is one form of habit coaching.
 Regularly maintaining this data is a great way for the client to stay involved with their own progress rather than looking to the trainer for the leading hand.

 Data input is one form of creating a challenge for a client.
 The ultimate reward is their results over time, but by inputting and viewing this data, the client has notable milestones to look back on for inspiration moving forward.

 It’s also the simple habit of completing the data entry that solidifies the client’s pursuit of their goals.
 Forming one positive habit can lead to forming many others.